Skip to main content

 Neighborhoods we serve in Ann Arbor: Old West Side, Burns Park, Kerrytown, Ypsilanti, Saline, Dexter, Chelsea, Pittsfield Township.

-All Ann Arbor field work is performed by Michigan DNR-permitted partner operators carrying GL insurance ≥$1M, following MDARD solid-waste rules (the MDARD Bodies of Dead Animals (BODA) Act) and MDHHS rabies-vector protocols (MDHHS rabies-vector guidance).
+All Ann Arbor field work is performed by state-permitted partner operators carrying GL insurance ≥$1M, following MDARD BODA Act (1982 PA 239) and Michigan DNR rabies-vector protocols.

 Species we handle in Ann Arbor